Kei-K23/Kei-K23/README.md

 # Hi There, <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

-My name is Arkar Min and I'm a Software Engineer.
-I'm passionate about solid engineering, designing Distributed Systems, DevOps and AI/ML.
+My name is Arkar Min and I'm a Software + AI Engineer.
+I'm passionate about solid engineering, designing Distributed Systems, and AI/ML.

-I have strong working experiences in various domains and sectors including **Developing Streaming & Entertainment systems**, **E-commerces**, **LMS, CRM, CMS, ERP systems** and **building AI Agent and integrating LLM**.
+I have strong working experiences in various domains and sectors including **Developing Streaming & Entertainment systems**, **E-commerces**, **LMS, CRM, CMS, ERP systems**m **building data pipeline** and **building AI Agent and integrating LLM**.
 In my free time, I do open-source contributions, exploring new tech & trends in the software development and AI/ML landscape, learning new skills and building open-source projects and sometimes freelancing.

-Apart from Software Development and Programming, I like weight lifting and running.
+Apart from Software Development and Programming, I like running (especially long-distance running) and cooking.

 ## 🤝 Let's Connect & Working together with me
 <p>